Informal vs. Formal Arrangements

 - Since informal arrangements are generally unenforceable agreements made with family members or friends, you are relying entirely upon the integrity of the person or organization chosen.
 Thus, it is important to choose wisely!

-It is possible to provide a provision for the care of your pet in your will; however, the ASPCA does not recommend this option for the following reasons:
+It is possible to provide a provision for the care of your pet in your will; however, the ASPCA does not recommend this option as the only way to make a pet plan for the following reasons:

 - A direction in a will only takes effect if and when the estate is administered.
 This can take time, particularly if there is a conflict among beneficiaries, and the provision for the care of your pet may not be implemented until the conflict is resolved.